MediaGuru: Combining Marketing + HR | It works

 The importance of employer branding

 A strong EVP and employer branding go hand in hand.
-A strong EVP helps create a positive employer brand, while strong employer branding reinforces the EVP by strengthening the organization's image and reputation.
+A strong EVP helps create a positive employer brand, while strong employer branding reinforces the EVP by strengthening the organisation's image and reputation.
 Together, they can form a powerful combination to attract and retain talent.

 How do you develop an employee value proposition?

-Identify the unique characteristics of your organization
+Identifying the unique characteristics of your organisation

-Beyond features, it can also be useful to examine bottlenecks.
+On top of features, it can also be useful to examine bottlenecks.
 Read more here identify bottlenecks and solve.

 Creating an attractive work culture